-Personal: This includes advances to bank employees and consumer financing which are classified under advances, while in case of deposits, Salaried Persons, Self-employed and Other Persons (house-wives, students etc.) are included.
+Personal: This includes bank employees and consumers who are classified under advances, while in case of deposits, Salaried Persons, Self-employed and Other Persons (house-wives, students etc.) are included.

 Others: This includes all those which are not classified elsewhere.